 Subject to a performance multiplier, PSUs are notional share units that mirror the market value of Exco's common shares.
 PSUs have associated dividend equivalent rights and therefore accumulate additional units equal to the value of dividends paid on Exco shares over the life of the units.
 These units vest upon completing a service condition that starts on the first day of a three-year performance period.
 To eliminate any dilutive effects, all PSUs granted under the LTIP are settled in cash only, not shares.
 Annually, the HRC Committee reviews and approves the performance objectives that will be applied to each grant of PSUs.
 Performance objectives for each grant year are used to determine the ultimate number of PSUs that will vest on the completion of the three-year performance cycle.
-The performance objectives underpinning the PSUs granted in 2023 relate to achieving an average annual EBITDA of \$72 million over the three year life of the PSU.
-If this is not achieved the 2023 PSU units have a value of zero.
-If average annual EBITDA over the three-year life of the PSU units is \$90 million or over an adjustment factor of 200% will apply.
+The performance objectives underpinning the PSUs relate to achieving a minimum average annual EBITDA over the three year life of the PSU and a share price target (with respect to the CEO).
+If these are not achieved the PSU units have a value of zero.
+If average annual EBITDA over the three-year life of the PSU units achieves its maximum target, an adjustment factor of 200% will apply.

-As at September 30, 2023 43,914 PSU Units (subject to any applicable adjustment factor and dividend inclusion calculation) were issued and outstanding.
+As at September 30, 2024, 100,423 PSU Units (subject to any applicable adjustment factor and dividend inclusion calculation) were issued and outstanding.